 Thank you for selecting The Bone & Joint Center in North Dakota for your orthopedic care.
-We look forward to serving you in one of our twelve convenient locations in North Dakota.
+We look forward to serving you in one of our eleven convenient locations in North Dakota.

 Below you will find a number of resources we hope will provide the information you're looking for.
 You can always call us at (800) 424-2663 if what you need is not listed below.